broilo/Summaries/Hands-on_ML/chap4/README.md

     - This is called Polynomial Regression.

 * A way to tell if the model is too simple or too complex is to check if the model is underfitting or overfitting.
-    * Which means, if the model performs poorly on both training ans testing or if the model performs well on the training but generalizes poorly.
+    - Which means, if the model performs poorly on both training ans testing or if the model performs well on the training but generalizes poorly.
 * Another way is to look at the learning curves.

+* One way to improve an overfitting model is to feed it more training data until the validation error reaches the training error.

+# The Bias/Variance Tradeoff

+> The model's generalization error can be expressed as the sum of three very different errors.

+* Bias:
+    - This part of the generalization error is due to wrong assumptions.
+    - A high-bias model is most likely to underfit the training data.

+* Variance:
+    - Is due to the model's excessive sensitivity to small variations in the training data.
+    - A model with many degrees of freedom, such as a high-degree polynomial model, is likely to have high variance, and thus to overfit the training data.

+* Irreducible error:
+    - Is due to the noisiness of the data itself.
+    - The only way to reduce this part of the error is to clean up the data:
+        1. fix data sources
+        1. remove outliers
+        1. ...

+### One one hand:

+* Increasing a model's complexity will typically increase its variance and reduce its bias.

+### On the other hand:

+* Reducing a model's complexity increases its bias and reduces its variance.

+> This is why it's called a tradeoff.

 # Keywords